ordina-jworks/ordina-jworks.github.io/_posts/2016-03-16-AngularTS.md

 Since my introduction to the heroic AngularJS framework at Devoxx around 4 years ago, I was intrigued and set for an adventure.
 With the upcoming release of Angular 2 we have to prepare ourselves with the migrating road map coming up.
 One of the core changes in Angular 2 is the focus on using TypeScript.
-This blog will cover the use of Angular components in TypeScript.
+This post will cover the use of Angular components in TypeScript.
-But what is this TypeScript?
+But what is it?
-It is a superset of JavaScript that focuses on strong typing and new ES6 features: classes, interfaces and modules.
+TypeScript is a superset of JavaScript that focuses on strong typing and new ES6 features: classes, interfaces and modules.
-Like in common Object-oriented languages such as Java and C# these features aren’t new.
+Like in common object-oriented languages such as Java and C# these features aren’t new.
-These features give the developer the opportunity to build an Object-oriented architecture in JavaScript.
+These features give the developer the opportunity to build an object-oriented architecture in JavaScript.
 With that in mind, let’s see what the advantages are:

 ### Transpiling